knpuniversity/symfony2-rest/knpu/episode4/create-json-web-token.md

 If this is *not* valid, throw a new `BadCredentialsException`.
-We're going to talk a lot more later about properly handling errors so that we can control the exact JSON return.
+We're going to talk a lot more later about properly handling errors so that we can control the exact JSON returned.
 But for now, this will at least kick the user out.

 Ok, ready to finally generate that JSON web token?
 Create a `$token` variable and set it to `$this->get('lexik_jwt_authentication.encoder')->encode()` and pass that